amaroo77/amaroo77/README.md

 - 👀 I’m not a robot, but a machine
 - 🌱 I love creating something
 - 💞️ I’m never bored with my work
-- 📫 I hate my school
+- 📫 I'm a self-taught person

+"Be very careful with human and robot because they're very intelligent!"

 <!---
 amaroo77/amaroo77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.